Wendy Pearlman

 See this teaching guide and reading guide to use the book as a springboard for discussion in book clubs, the classroom, and beyond.

 The book is now also available in Arabic, Turkish and Japanese.
-The Arabic translation is also available open-access at AlJumhuriya here.
+The Arabic translation is also available to read open-access at AlJumhuriya and to listen to as an audiobook at Nashirapp.

 Read excerpts from the book published in Harper’s magazine.
-Read an Arabic translation of one chapter here.
 Read subsequent testimonials, collected from Eastern Ghouta with Loubna Mrie, for a Time cover story in March 2018.

 Critical Praise: